-Best known as an educationist and a distinguished academic, she’s also a visiting fellow on the Soweto campus of the University of Johannesburg, a visiting adjunct professor at the University of the Witwatersrand (Wits), and is the Chairperson of the Open Society Foundations’ Education Advisory Board (global).
+Best known as an educationist and a distinguished academic, she’s also a visiting adjunct professor at the University of the Witwatersrand (Wits) School of Governance, and the chairperson of the Open Society Foundation’s Education Advisory Board (global).

-Mavuso Msimang is the former director-general of the national Home Affairs department, and while in that position he was instrumental in putting in place systems that greatly improved turnaround times in the issuance of face-value items such as identity documents, birth certificates and passports.
+Mavuso Msimang was the former director general of the national Home Affairs department.
+During his time in this position, he was instrumental in putting systems in place that greatly improved turnaround times in the issuance of face-value items – such as identity documents, birth certificates and passports.

-In the early days of his career he served on the MK Military High Command from 1966 to 1969, and was then appointed secretary to ANC president Oliver Tambo, a position that he held from1969 to 1971.
+In the early days of Msimang’s career, he served on the MK Military High Command from 1966 to 1969, before being appointed secretary to ANC President Oliver Tambo, a position that he held from 1969 to 1971.

-He has been involved in the transformation and restructuring of a number of state-owned entities – in 1994, he took on the country’s unpopular tourism marketing organisation, then called Satour, and, with his board, laid the foundation for the establishment of the new-look SA Tourism.
-As CEO of South African National Parks, he oversaw the implementation of the organisation’s financial, environmental and social responsibility programmes, involving communities around the parks by offering them employment and business opportunities.
+Msimang has been involved in the transformation and restructuring of a number of state-owned entities: in 1994, he took on the country’s unpopular tourism marketing organisation, then called Satour, and, with his board, laid the foundation for the establishment of the new-look SA Tourism.
+As CEO of South African National Parks, Msimang oversaw the implementation of the organisation’s financial, environmental and social responsibility programmes, involving communities around the parks by offering them employment and business opportunities.